-A drug toxicity death occurs every 11 minutes in America.
-Drug toxicity is now the leading cause of death for young Americans, who are more likely to die from drug toxicity than from car accidents, firearms, or illness.
+A drug toxicity death occurs nearly every 7 minutes in America.
+Illicit drugs are now the leading cause of death for Americans age 18 to 45.
+Man-made illicit fentanyl is involved in the majority of these deaths which now surpass car accidents, firearms, suicide and illness.

 Our children are dying in record numbers.
-The judicial systems in many counties refuse to criminally investigate & prosecute the lethal poisoning of our loved ones.
+The judicial systems in many states still refuse to criminally investigate & prosecute the lethal poisoning of our loved ones.

 A person commits drug-induced homicide when he or she unlawfully delivers a controlled substance to another, and any person’s death is caused by the injection, inhalation, absorption, or ingestion of any amount of that controlled substance.

 As the country struggles to contain the worst drug crisis in its history, families of victims are shattered.
 They suffer in solitude, staggering under the tremendous weight of shock, loss, sorrow, and outrage.